 In late 2018, the Bitcoin Cash network faced a crisis when consensus could not be reached on the future development path for the project.
 Two competing hard forks of the Bitcoin Cash network were eventually activated at the same time.
 The end result was the continuation of the Bitcoin Cash network and the creation of Bitcoin SV.
 Notably, Bitcoin SV is the cryptocurrency backed by the self-proclaimed (and highly disputed) creator of Bitcoin, Craig Wright.

-Bitcoin Cash (like Bitcoin) is easily purchased on a cryptocurrency exchange.
+Where to buy Bitcoin Cash?
+Like Bitcoin, it is easily purchased on a cryptocurrency exchange.
 As the most popular fork of Bitcoin, BCH is available on almost every exchange including all of the following:

 The main advantage of Bitcoin Cash that is continuously mentioned by its committed user base is its lower on-chain transaction fees (as compared to Bitcoin).
 After all, this is why the alternative cryptocurrency network was created in the first place.

 Bitcoin Cash also benefits greatly from early Bitcoin adopter Roger Ver’s strong support for the project.
-The biggest form of support over the years has come in the form of his Bitcoin.com website, where Bitcoin Cash is often compared favorably to the Bitcoin network.
+The biggest support system over the years has come in the form of his Bitcoin.com website, where Bitcoin Cash is often compared favorably to the Bitcoin network.
 However, Ver has also been criticized for using his domain in a manner that could be seen as misleading to new cryptocurrency users.
 This is something that we take issue with since misleading new crypto adopters is a big problem.
 Cryptocurrency is easy to adapt and factor into your spending once you understand how it works.
 We do not want newbies getting misinformation about Bitcoin Cash or any other digital asset for that matter.